apify/apify-docs/docs/storage/dataset.md

     https://api.apify.com/v2/datasets/{DATASET_ID}/items?token={YOUR_API_TOKEN}&fields=hotel%2Ccafe&omit=restaurant%2Cbar

-#### Put data

-To add data to a dataset, send a POST request, with a JSON object containing the data you want to add as the payload to the [Put items](https://docs.apify.com/api/v2#/reference/datasets/item-collection/put-items?console=1) endpoint.
+To add data to a dataset, send a POST request, with a JSON object containing the data you want to add as the payload to the [Put items](https://docs.apify.com/api/v2#/reference/datasets/item-collection/put-items) endpoint.

     https://api.apify.com/v2/datasets/{DATASET_ID}/items/?token={YOUR_API_TOKEN}